Actor Leonardo DiCaprio testifies in Fugees' Pras Michel conspiracy trial

 At points Monday morning, a rotating group of reporters, courthouse clerks and staffers filled every seat in the courtroom, eager to get a brief glimpse of DiCaprio.
 Security officers ringed the back of the room and the hallway.

-U.S. District Judge Colleen Kollar-Kotelly repeatedly asked the actor to "keep his voice up" so the jury and court reporter could hear him.
+U.S. District Judge Colleen Kollar-Kotelly repeatedly asked the actor to "keep your voice up" so the jury and court reporter could hear him.
 "Talk to the back of the room," the judge said.

 Two female jurors in the front row exchanged animated glances when DiCaprio took the witness stand.
 They and other members of the jury paid close attention to his testimony, which lasted less than 90 minutes.